ibm-cloud-docs/power-iaas/faq.md

 The boot image storage type is predefined and cannot be chosen.
 {: note}

-## What's the difference in performance between a shared processor and a dedicated processor?
+## What's the difference between capped and uncapped shared processor performance?
+How does each one compare to dedicated processor performance?
 {: #processor}
 {: faq}